How to remove empty values while split in Java:

 By using stream:

-- Convert that to a stream
+• Convert that array to a stream with the Arrays.stream method.

-- Remove all empty values using filter
+• Remove all empty values of the stream by using the filter method.

 Below is the complete program: